Skip to content

 CONFLICT 2 VCS dispatch hit a merge conflict; a checkpoint is left on disk for resume.

-The sase commit CLI propagates these states to its process exit code, so wrapper skills (/sase_git_commit) can branch on $? to distinguish a real failure from a conflict that the user needs to resolve.
+The sase stitch create CLI propagates these states to its process exit code, so wrapper skills (/sase_git_commit) can branch on $? to distinguish a real failure from a conflict that the user needs to resolve.

 Resume after Conflict